siobhanlgorman/Sourdough-Bakes/README.md

 The website was tested on Chrome, Mozilla, Edge and Safari browsers with no problems found.

 The website was tested on numerous sized screens including Iphones 8 and X, Moto G8 plus, 15" laptop, 24" screen and Ipad and was found to respond as expected to all sizes.
-Chrome development tools was used throughout the design process to check responsiveness and breakpoints and adjustments were made.
+Chrome development tools was used throughout the design process to check responsiveness and breakpoints.
+Adjustments were made accordingly.

 ## User Stories Testing